hq9000/hq9000/_posts/2023-05-03-looking-for-music-collaborators.md

 ## Whom do I search for

 If you are a fellow musician and If that stuff I wrote above clicks for you, if you are willing to consider a collaboration at some point, feel free to reach out.
-We can see how we fee about it, try working together and, who knows, we might produce something worth listening to. :)
+We can see how we feel about it, try working together and, who knows, we might produce something worth listening to. :)

 ## Interested?